International Student Admission

 Permanent Resident Aliens or Other Visa Holders

-Alien registration card holders and others holding certain valid work visas are admitted to the College in the same manner as native citizens of the United States.
-Certain visa holders are not eligible to begin any course of study until they are able to obtain a visa that permits academic study.
+Alien registration cardholders and others holding certain valid work visas are admitted to the College in the same manner as native citizens of the United States.
+Individual visa holders are not eligible to begin any course of study until they can obtain a visa that permits academic study.
 (Restrictions may apply to some visa types regarding residence classification for tuition purposes.)

 The North Carolina Community College System advised in Memorandum CC10-026 (effective June 10, 2010) that community colleges should admit or enroll undocumented or illegal immigrants only as follows:

 Enrollment in College-Level Courses: Undocumented immigrants who are high school students may enroll in college-level courses consistent with the Career and College Promise policy.
-Participation in this program is not based on legal residence, but on attendance in a North Carolina high school.
+Participation in this program is based on attendance in a North Carolina high school.
 These courses are open to all high school students attending high school (public, private, or home school) located in the state who meet the eligibility criteria.

-Undocumented or battered illegal immigrants who have been determined to meet one of the qualifying conditions in Federal Law, 8 USC Section 1641 are eligible for college-level courses.
+Undocumented or battered illegal immigrants who meet one of the qualifying conditions in Federal Law, 8 USC Section 1641, are eligible for college-level courses.
 It is the applicant’s responsibility to produce sufficient written documentation to satisfy the College that the applicant is eligible for post-secondary education benefits.

-Out-of-State Tuition Required: Undocumented immigrants who are registered into a class are required to pay the out-of-state tuition rate.
-The College shall not enroll undocumented students into a class or program of study for which there are waiting lists, nor register undocumented students for classes until the conclusion of the last published (i.e. late) registration period.
+Out-of-State Tuition Required: Undocumented immigrants who are registered into a class must pay the out-of-state tuition rate.
+The College shall not enroll undocumented students into a class or program of study for which there are waiting lists or register undocumented students for classes until the conclusion of the last published (i.e., late) registration period.